David Tennant facts for kids

 2005–2010

-Tennant appeared in the ITV drama Secret Smile in December 2005.
-He appeared onstage as Jimmy Porter in Look Back in Anger at the Theatre Royal, Bath, and Lyceum Theatre, Edinburgh.
+While playing the Doctor, Tennant was also in the early December 2005 ITV drama Secret Smile.
+His performance as Jimmy Porter in Look Back in Anger at the Theatre Royal, Bath, and Lyceum Theatre, Edinburgh, was recorded by the National Video Archive of Performance for the Victoria and Albert Museum Theatre Collection.
 He revived this performance for the anniversary of the Royal Court Theatre in a rehearsed reading.
-Tennant played Richard Hoggart in a dramatisation of the 1960 Lady Chatterley's Lover obscenity trial, The Chatterley Affair.
-The play was written by Andrew Davies and directed by James Hawes for the digital television channel BBC Four.
+In January 2006, he took a one-day break from shooting Doctor Who to play Richard Hoggart in The Chatterley Affair.
+The play was written by Andrew Davies and directed by Doctor Who's James Hawes for the digital television channel BBC Four.
+Hoggart's son, Simon, praised Tennant's performance in The Guardian newspaper.

 2011–2015

 In 2011, he starred in United, about the Manchester United "Busby Babes" team and the 1958 Munich air disaster, playing coach and assistant manager Jimmy Murphy.
-In September 2011, he appeared in a guest role in one episode of the comedy series This is Jinsy, and also started filming True Love, a semi-improvised BBC One drama series which was broadcast in June 2012.
-Later in September 2011, it was announced that Tennant would voice a character in the movie adaptation of Postman Pat with a planned 3D theatrical release for spring 2013.
+In September 2011, he appeared in a guest role in one episode of the comedy series This is Jinsy, and also started filming True Love, a semi-improvised BBC One drama series, on location in Margate, Kent; the series aired in June 2012.
+Later in September 2011, it was announced that Tennant would voice a character in the movie adaptation of Postman Pat named You Know You're the One with a planned 3D theatrical release for spring 2013.
 In October 2011, Tennant started shooting the semi-improvised comedy film, Nativity 2: Danger in the Manger in Coventry.
+He played dual roles: the main character, put-upon teacher Mr. Peterson, and his "golden boy" twin brother and rival.

-Between April and June 2012, he filmed Spies of Warsaw for BBC Four, in the lead role of Jean-François Mercier.
+In April 2012, Tennant played lead in a one-off drama The Minor Character for Sky Arts.
+Between April and June, he filmed Spies of Warsaw for BBC Four, in the lead role of Jean-François Mercier.
 This drama series shot in Poland is an adaptation of Alan Furst's novel The Spies of Warsaw.
-In 9 June 2012, he started filming the 3-part political drama series The Politician's Husband for BBC Two, playing an ambitious cabinet minister who takes drastic action when his wife's career starts to outshine his.
-In 2012 Tennant also presented the comedy quiz show Comedy World Cup.
+Tennant auditioned for the role of Hannibal Lecter in NBC's Hannibal; he was narrowly beaten for the part by Mads Mikkelsen.
+On 9 June 2012, he started filming the 3-part political drama series The Politician's Husband for BBC Two, playing an ambitious cabinet minister who takes drastic action when his wife's career starts to outshine his.
+Tennant also presented the new comedy quiz show Comedy World Cup, in 2012 which ran on Saturday nights for seven episodes.

 In January 2012, Tennant was appointed to the Royal Shakespeare Company board, to be on the selection committee interviewing and choosing the new artistic director.
 It was announced on 23 January 2013 that Tennant would return to the RSC for the company's 2013 winter season, playing the title role in Richard II at Stratford-upon-Avon (from 10 October to 16 November) and transferring to the Barbican Centre in London (from 9 December to 25 January 2014).
-Tennant repeated his performance as Richard II at the Barbican Theatre in 2016 before transferring to the Brooklyn Academy of Music in New York.
+Tennant repeated his performance as Richard II in the RSC's 'King and Country' cycle in 2016, starting at the Barbican Theatre in London before transferring to the Brooklyn Academy of Music in New York.

 Tennant starred in the ITV detective series Broadchurch as DI Alec Hardy between 2013 and 2017.
+The first series was filmed in Clevedon, North Somerset, and Bridport, Dorset, between August and November 2012, and aired in March 2013.
+Tennant filmed the second series of Broadchurch during mid-2014, and the third between May and October 2016.
 Between January and May 2014, Tennant also filmed the US remake of Broadchurch, re-titled Gracepoint.

-Tennant appeared in The Escape Artist, a three-part series which aired on BBC One in October and November 2013.
+Between late January and March 2013, Tennant filmed The Escape Artist for BBC One in which he played a talented junior barrister who had yet to lose a case.
+The three-part series aired on BBC One in October and November 2013.
 Tennant starred opposite Rosamund Pike and Billy Connolly in What We Did on Our Holiday, a semi-improvised comedy film; shooting took place from 17 June to 30 July 2013 in Scotland.
 The film was released in September 2014.

 2016–present